In this lesson, we'll learn about special characters that are used to clarify positions of characters in strings and substrings.

 If you put ^

-in the search string before the characters you're looking for, only the characters that are at the beginning of the string will match:
+in the search line before the characters you look for, only the characters at the beginning of strings will match:

 /^java